objektwerks/work.order/README.md

 2. name
 3. email address
 4. street address
->If the email address is valid and registration email sent, the new user will receive a pin.
+>If the email address is valid, the new user will receive a pin via a registration email.

 Authentication
 --------------